 4. Consider Metrics like Conversion Rate and AOV

 Of course, if you are only segmenting by margin, you are still leaving a great deal of opportunity on the table.
-In general, an Omnitail basic account build also includes breaking out products by brand, category and price range (You can read more about our PLA strategy in our ebook here).
+In general, an Omnitail basic account build also includes breaking out products by brand, category and price range.
 We have found in the vast majority of accounts that differences in these segments tend to correlate with differences in metrics like conversion rate and average order value.
 However, this is by no means an exhaustive list.
 Our analysts work closely with each client to build a segmented feed tailored to their business needs.

 Since differences in conversion rate and average order value are precisely what leads us to bid differently on different products, it is just common sense to segment them in your structure.
 If you already have campaigns running without these segmentations, try them out!
 You can use Google Ads’ pre-defined Shopping reports to pull SKU level performance (plus segmentation by brand, custom labels, etc.) and check for variability within product groups.